 ZORDER BY as a comma-separated list.
-However, the effectiveness of the locality will drop with each additional column.
+However, the effectiveness of the locality drops with each additional column.

-ZOrdering is not an idempotent operation, and thus will rearrange all of the data that matches the given filter.
+ZOrdering is not an idempotent operation, and rearranges all of the data that matches the given filter.
 Therefore we suggest that you limit it to new data, using partition filters when possible.

-Data skipping information is collected automatically for you when you write data into a Delta table.
-Delta takes advantage of this information (currently min and max values) on your behalf at query time in order to attempt to provide faster queries.
-End users do not need to configure data skipping.
+Data skipping information is collected automatically for you when you write data into a Databricks Delta table.
+Databricks Delta takes advantage of this information (min and max values) on your behalf at query time in order to attempt to provide faster queries.
+You do not need to configure data skipping.

 VACUUM events VACUUM '/path/to/data'

-The VACUUM command removes any files that are no longer in the transaction log for the table and are older than a retention threshold.
+VACUUM command removes any files that are no longer in the transaction log for the table and are older than a retention threshold.
 The default threshold is 7 days, but you can specify an alternate retention interval.
-For example, to delete all invalid files older than 8 days, you can execute the following SQL command:
+For example, to delete all stale files older than 8 days, you can execute the following SQL command: